-This red cabbage and sprout tart brings together Christmas foods in an unusual way!
+This red cabbage and brussels sprout tart brings together Christmas foods in an unusual way!
 I’ve taken Christmas dinner side dishes and made them the star of the show in this vibrant puff pastry tart.

 I love having guests to stay at Christmastime.
 The drinks flow, the bad Christmas music is blaring… Last night we had some dear friends come to stay.
 After we put the kids to bed, the six of us got some (too many) cocktails on the go.
 We played our best guilty pleasure songs and danced around the living room in front of a roaring fire.